-Cardiff is the capital of Wales, and it’s the largest city in the country.
-The city is located south Wales with a population of 346,090 according to the last national census taken in 2011.
-Cardiff is a melting pot of history with Welsh, English, Latin and Norse heritage.
+Cardiff is the capital and largest city in Wales.
+It is located in south Wales.
+Cardiff is a melting pot of history with Welsh, English, Latin, and Norse heritage.

-The city was ranked the 6th best tourist attraction in the world by National Geographic in 2011.
-Let’s take you for a tour of this wonderful city to see its wonderful landscapes and the best places to visit.
+National Geographic ranked the city the 6th best tourist attraction in the world in 2011.
+Let’s take you on a tour of this city to see its beautiful landscapes and the best places to visit.

 What are the Cardiff Attractions you can enjoy?